qmk/qmk_firmware/docs/flashing.md

 The manufacturer and product strings are automatically pulled from `config.h`, with " Bootloader" appended to the product string.

-To generate this bootloader, use the `bootloader` target, eg. `make planck/rev4:default:bootloader`.
-To generate a production-ready .hex file (combining QMK and the bootloader), use the `production` target, eg. `make planck/rev4:default:production`.
+To generate this bootloader, use the `bootloader` target, e.g. `make planck/rev4:default:bootloader`.
+To generate a production-ready .hex file (combining QMK and the bootloader), use the `production` target, e.g. `make planck/rev4:default:production`.

 ### `make` Targets